 - A list of any personal property stolen with your vehicle.
 Coverage for personal items varies from state to state, and your homeowners or renters insurance policy may provide additional coverage for stolen personal items.

 - Any finance or leasing company contact information and your account number if applicable.

 If the stolen vehicle is financed or leased, report the theft to your finance or leasing company.
 To expedite your claim process, inform your finance or leasing company to discuss the case directly with your insurance company.

-If the police recover your vehicle, make sure to notify your insurance company’s claims adjuster immediately.
+If the police recover your vehicle, immediately notify your insurance company’s claims adjuster.
 This will help in quickly resolving your claim.

 Check your coverage

 If you don’t have comprehensive coverage, you should see if your policy will cover you for rental car coverage.

 Should I cancel my insurance policy when my car is stolen?